gaand/wdi_2_js_demo_spa/README.md

 Let's draw a model of the Domain Objects, Song and Playlist on a whiteboard.
 Let's model properties and behavior for these objects:

 Song:

 * title property
 * duration property
 * price property
 * artist propery
 * render method - This will draw a HTML representation of the Song.

 Playlist:

 * render method - This will draw the list, including all the songs in this playlist.
 * add method - Given a song it will be added to the Playlist.
-* remove method - Given a song, or song title, it will be remove the song from the Playlist.
+* remove method - Given a song, or song title, it will remove the song from the Playlist.

-Let's take a snapshot of this these domain objects, their properties and their relationship/s.
+Let's take a snapshot of these domain objects, their properties and their relationships.
 And save them in the repo.

 ## Lab

 Create User Stories and Domain Objects/Models for a Todo application.

 As explained to the developer, *Initially, the user should be able to see a list of their tasks and manage them.*

 Each task should have a title, description, id, (must be unique) and a status (not started, in-progress or done).

-A user should be able to add and remove todo items to the todo list.
+A user should be able to add items to, and remove items from, the todo list.

 Work in groups of two or three to create these users stories.
 Save these stories in each group member's repo as todo_user_stories.txt.